5 COVID-19 cases in Tan Tock Seng Hospital cluster have Indian variant of coronavirus

 SINGAPORE: Five COVID-19 cases in the Tan Tock Seng Hospital (TTSH) cluster have been found to have an Indian variant of the virus, said the Ministry of Health's (MOH) director of medical services Kenneth Mak on Tuesday (May 4).

-Speaking at a press conference by the COVID-19 multi-ministry task force, Assoc Prof Mak said seven cases in three local clusters have the B16172 (Indian) variant of the virus.
+Speaking at a press conference by the COVID-19 multi-ministry task force, Assoc Prof Mak said a total of seven cases in three local clusters have the B16172 (Indian) variant of the virus.

+For the TTSH cluster, the cases include a 57-year-old man who had onset of symptoms on Apr 16 but did not seek treatment.
+He was warded to TTSH Ward 7D on Apr 18 and tested negative for COVID-19.
+Two days later, he transferred to Ward 9D.
+He was reported as a confirmed case on Apr 28.

+The other cases at TTSH with the Indian variant of the virus include a 46-year-old nurse who was the first detected case on Apr 27, as well as a doctor and two other patients.

 Besides the five cases at TTSH, one case with the B16172 variant is the Immigration and Checkpoints Authority (ICA) officer deployed at Changi Airport Terminal 1, and the other case is the cleaner deployed at a community care facility at Tuas South.